 Application for AAUW Board of Directors

-American Association of University Women (AAUW) is looking for candidates to apply for election to its Board of Directors.
-Board members share our passion for advancing equity for women and girls through advocacy, education and research.
-Please see our strategic plan for more information.
+American Association of University Women (AAUW) board members share our passion for advancing equity for women and girls through advocacy, education and research.

 The Board of Directors of the American Association of University Women (AAUW) provides strategic leadership and fiduciary oversight for the organization.
 Board members share a passion for AAUW’s mission of advancing equity for women and girls through research, education and advocacy.

 The work of the board is challenging and invigorating, as it deals with issues central to AAUW’s long-term success.
 The board makes major decisions, provides direction to the CEO, and exercises strategic leadership, but is not involved in day-to-day management or operations of the organization.

 - Oversight of the organization’s mission and goals, approval of the strategic plan and oversight of its implementation.

 - Approval and oversight of the budget and review of finances and investments.

 - Oversight and annual evaluation of the chief executive officer (CEO).

 - Approval of major organization-wide policies, partnerships and collaborations, grants and programs, as appropriate and in keeping with the delegation of authorities.

 - Oversight of legal and compliance issues.